HMS Matapan: Conversion to Sonar Trials Ship

 Advances in Soviet nuclear submarine performance during the 1960s rendered the existing NATO sonar equipment, which were based on analogue technology of World War II origin and had limited range, obsolescent.
 In 1968 the Admiralty issued a draft Staff Requirement for the Type 2016 hull sonar, which was intended to replace not only the widely used Type 184, but other types of specialist sonars, such as the Types 170, 176 and 177.
 Type 2016 had an effective range of up to 20000 yd in calm conditions in coastal waters, and up to 8000 yd in deep water, compared to 2500 yd for the Type 177.
 It used pre-formed digital beams at lower frequencies than previous types, that could track many more targets, whilst using fewer ratings to process the information.
 The drawback of the use of much lower frequencies however, was the need for a much longer array.
 The urgency of the need led to the plan to convert Matapan being revived, as a test bed for the new equipment.

 On 5 January 1970, Matapan was towed to Portsmouth where she began her conversion, that resulted in her appearance becoming radically different from when she was launched in 1945.
 To house the 150 ft x 10 ft arrays required on either side of the keel, required the addition of a deep skeg on the bottom of her hull, which would increase her draught to 22 ft and increase her displacement to 3835 tons.
-Additionally, a large bulbous sonar dome was added to her bow.
-All of her armament was removed and a new deckhouse and bridge were added forward, along with a plated foremast to house additional radars.
-Towards the stern, she was fitted with a second funnel to vent the exhaust gases from the generators needed to power the sonar, and a helicopter flight deck on a deckhouse aft.
-The ship was also re-wired and fitted with new operations and control rooms, and additional accommodation for scientific staff.
-The reconstruction work was completed in July 1972 and she began her sea trials.
+Additionally, a large bulbous sonar dome was added below the bow as the tip of her skeg which resulted in a long overhang of the bow and forecastle, to allow her anchors to fall free without damaging the bulbous bow dome.